Update: June 21, 2019.

 Related: Article 44 (Sick Leave)

-- Side Letter Agreement (Vacation) — See current CBA
+- Side Letter Agreement (Vacation) — See predecessor agreement

-- The collective bargaining agreement (CBA) is the primary union contract that spells out the terms and conditions of employment.
-The current CBA completely replaces the archived/expired versions of the CBA.
+- The collective bargaining agreement (CBA) is the primary union contract that spells out the terms and conditions of employment for every person who works a URA-AFT job.
+The current CBA completely replaces the “predecessor” CBA.
+Sometimes the CBA is also referred to as a collective negotiations agreement (CNA).

 - A side letter agreement is usually associated with the CBA and provides clarification and/or modification of the existing CBA language.